 I arrived in the U.S. with my husband.
 He had already been living here for a year.

 I found the to be a very beautiful country, clean and safe, and my husband and his brothers found a very good program called Community Social Action.

 I want my daughters to have a better life than the one I had in my country.
 I want to be able to say that everything we left behind was worth it.

 Miriam is the mother of one of the students in the high school art classes that I taught.
-Miriam's daughter is doing very well: she is a smart, energetic, very responsible young woman, with a charming personality and a sly sense of humor.
+Miriam's daughter is a smart, energetic, very responsible young woman, with a charming personality and a sly sense of humor.
 I, for one, am grateful that Miriam brought her here.